MyEtherWallet/knowledge-base/source/_posts/en/diving-deeper/how-to-submit-pull-request.md

 ---
-title: "How to Submit a Pull Request"
+title: "How to Submit a Pull Request to MEW's GitHub"

 date: 2018-06-01 00:04:00
 tags: